John Westland Marston: Middle Period

 After his marriage, Marston lived entirely in London, except for occasional visits to France and short lecturing tours in Scotland and Lancashire.

-He had become well known in London literary society, especially to Dickens and his circle, and had taken a part in Bulwer's comedy of Not so bad as we seem, acted for the benefit of the Guild of Literature and Art.
+He had become well known in London literary society, especially to Dickens and his circle, and had taken a part in Bulwer Lytton's comedy of Not So Bad as We Seem, acted for the benefit of the Guild of Literature and Art.
 About the same time a tragedy on the history of Montezuma, which would have afforded ample scope for scenic display, was written for and purchased by Charles Kean, but never produced.

 In 1857, Marston undertook the editorship of the National Magazine in conjunction with John Saunders.
 The early numbers had excellent contributions from Sydney Dobell, Mrs. Crowe, and other writers of mark, and illustrations after young artists of genius like Arthur Hughes and W. L. Windus, and with adequate capital the enterprise would probably have succeeded.
 Relinquishing it, and also renouncing vain attempts in fiction, for which, strangely enough, he did not appear to possess the slightest qualification, Marston returned to the theatre, and produced successively The Wife's Portrait (1862) and Pure Gold (1863), prose dramas of little account; Donna Diana (1863), the best of all his plays, but mainly taken from Moreto's masterpiece, El Desden con el Desden; and The Favourite of Fortune (1866).

 It achieved a conspicuous success upon its production.

 The same remark applies to A Hero of Romance, adapted from Octave Feuillet in 1867, and Life for Life (1869), written for Miss Neilson.
 Broken Spells followed in 1873, but with his last play, Under Fire (1885), he experienced a mortifying failure.
 The piece was the weakest he ever wrote, and he had entirely lost touch with the time.